Danziger/gmzcodes/README.md

 ### Accessibility

 * User proper HTML elements (button), and add hover/focus styles to them and to link at the top.
+* Offline warning.

+### Design/responsiveness

 * Better layout (text should be centered but aligned to left).
-* Offline warning.
-* Add rulers to the sides of the page.
+* Do not use a fixed vertical position in small screens.
 - Dynamically resized bottom menu that can accommodate more actions.
 - Add a better mobile mode that can lock/unlock the scroll if needed.

 ### Keyboard/Mobile Support

-* Do not use a fixed vertical position in small screens.
 * Increase brush size with +/-.
 * Download drawing with Enter key.
 * Shake to clear.
 - Multitouch on mobile.
-- Make this fully accessible with arrows, Space and Shift keys.
+- Make this fully accessible with arrows, Space, Shift keys and...
+Sound?

 ### Easter Eggs

 * Night mode.
 * Random color palette on load: cyberpunk, halloween, christmas.
+* Fade text away as you draw.
 - Custom color selector (console).